libp2p/docs/content/concepts/peers.md

 encoding, with no [multibase prefix](https://github.com/multiformats/multibase) when encoded into strings.

-### Peer Ids in multiaddrs
+### Peer IDs in multiaddrs

-A Peer Id can be encoded into a [multiaddr][definition_multiaddr] as a `/p2p` address with the Peer Id as a parameter.
+A Peer ID can be encoded into a [multiaddr][definition_multiaddr] as a `/p2p` address with the Peer ID as a parameter.

-If my peer id is `QmYyQSo1c1Ym7orWxLYvCrM2EmxFTANf8wXmmE7DWjhx5N`, a libp2p multiaddress for me would be:
+If my Peer ID is `QmYyQSo1c1Ym7orWxLYvCrM2EmxFTANf8wXmmE7DWjhx5N`, a libp2p multiaddress for me would be:

 ```